Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # List of Changes # {#changes}

 v1: April 2020

 v1.1: April 2021

-Technical updates completed for CMAF Ingest (Interface-1) in v1.1:
+Technical updates completed in v1.1:

-    1. section on encoder synchronization added (issues #126 and #140)
+    1. Added a section on encoder synchronization (issues #126 and #140)
-    2. restriction single segment per post restriction (issue #112)
+    2. Added restriction for single segment per post (issue #112)
-    3. text on encoder input loss (issue #113)
+    3. Added text on encoder input loss (issue #113)
-    4. guidance on the manifest formatting (issue #111)
+    4. Added guidance on the manifest formatting (issue #111)
-    5. reference to MPEG-B part 18 for timed metadata track (issue #31)
+    5. Added reference to MPEG-B part 18 for timed metadata track (issue #31)
-    6. emsg time is leading clarification (issue #129)
+    6. Clarified emsg time is leading (issue #129)
-    7. brand for last segment (issue #114)
+    7. Added the brand for the last segment (issue #114)
-    8. deprecate the usage of mfra to close ingest (issue #124)
+    8. Deprecated the usage of mfra to close the ingest (issue #124)
-    9. allow common encryption of media tracks (issue #117)
+    9. Allowed common encryption of media tracks (issue #117)
-    10. text on requesting segments from third server (issue #119)
+    10. Added text on requesting segments from an alternative server (issue #119)
-    11. swap priority preferred sample entry to hev1/avc3 (issue #115)
+    11. Swapped priority preferred sample entry to hev1/avc3 (issue #115)
-    12. additional clarification on SCTE-35 carriage (issues #128, #133, #130, #121 and #127)
+    12. Clarified SCTE-35 carriage (issues #128, #133, #130, #121 and #127)
-    13. prft box text added and made a requirement (issue #116)
+    13. Added text for the prft box and made it a requirement (issue #116)
-    14. guidelines for constant duration timed metadata (issue #145)
+    14. Added guidelines for constant segment duration for timed metadata (issue #145)
-    15. text on conversion MPEG-2 TS to DASH timeline (issue #131)
+    15. Added text on conversion of MPEG-2 TS to DASH timeline (issue #131)

 Editorial updates completed in v1.1:

     1. Fixed capitalization errors, cross reference errors and some terms
     2. Updated the references
-    3. Clarified POST_URL vs publishing_URL
+    3. Clarified POST_URL vs publishing_point_URL
     4. Cleaned up the informative sections
     5. Updated the diagrams including the fixes
     6. Updated/simplified the text for the examples